-Agile working has been defined as “a way of working in which an organisation empowers its people to work where, when and how they choose – with maximum flexibility and minimum constraints – to optimise their performance and deliver “best in class” value and customer service.”
+Agile working has been defined as “a way of working in which an organization empowers its people to work where, when and how they choose – with maximum flexibility and minimum constraints – to optimize their performance and deliver “best in class” value and customer service.”

-Agile goes beyond just flexible working and can include home and other forms of remote working, as well as hot-desking and other alternative workspaces.
+Agile goes beyond just flexible working and can include home and other forms of remote working, as well as hot-desking and other alternative workspace.

 The benefits to employers include reduced costs for property and energy use, and extended business hours, as employees might be available outside regular office hours.
 For staff, be it in Health and Safety or any other function, the benefits include less time spent traveling (less time spent waiting for delayed trains or stuck in traffic jams) and a greater ability to combine work and home commitments, for example doing the school pick-up and then working for a couple more hours in the evening.

-However, if performance and customer service are to be truly optimised, any agile working programme must be backed with the right technology.
+However, if performance and customer service are to be truly optimized, any agile working program must be backed with the right health and safety technology.
 Computer systems that can be accessed from anywhere, along with portable devices for accessing those systems.